dalelotts/angular-bootstrap-datetimepicker/README.md

 ## Peer Dependencies

 Peer dependencies:
- * AngularJS 5.x or higher (1.x will not work)
+ * Angular 7.x or higher (1.x will not work)
- * moment.js 2.8.3 or higher for date parsing and formatting
+ * moment.js 2.22.2 or higher for date parsing and formatting
  * bootstrap 4.x for css/layout
  * open-iconic for the default icon's (you can use any icon libary you like)